 Known safer alternatives may be preferable during breastfeeding, especially during the neonatal period and in the case of prematurity.
 (Davanzo 2011, Patil 2011, Gentile 2005, Rubin 2004, Weissman 2004, Gjerdingen 2003, Wisner 2002, Nordeng 2001, Wisner 1996)

-Women suffering from depression during pregnancy need more breastfeeding support due to their increased risk of breastfeeding problems and early weaning (Grzeskowiak 2018, Leggett 2017, Gorman 2012).
+Women suffering from depression during pregnancy need more breastfeeding support due to their increased risk of problems and of early cessation of breastfeeding.
+(Grzeskowiak 2018, Leggett 2017, Venkatesh 2017, Gorman 2012)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.